rafaeltorrese/busines-intelligence-lectures/powerbi-data-modeling/notes02.md

-# Section 02.
-Modeling Data
+# Dimensional Modeling

 1. Dimensional modeling
-   Welcome back!
-I'm Sara and I will be your instructor for this next chapter.
    Earlier, you learned that data models provide a conceptual representation of data elements and the relationships between them.
 There are many approaches to data modeling.
 We'll focus on one, the dimensional model.

 2. The Kimball Model
    The Kimball model, otherwise known as the dimensional model, is one of the most popular approaches to data modeling.